 So is low carb useful for diabetes?
 Yes, of course it is.
 Just don't expect me to like it.

-Got questions about life with diabetes?
-So do we!
-That's why we offer our weekly diabetes advice column, Ask D'Mine, hosted by veteran type 1, diabetes author and community educator Wil Dubois.This week, Wil is taking on the topic of Food and D...
+Hey, All -- Got questions about life with diabetes?
+Then you've come to the right place!
+That would be our weekly diabetes advice column, Ask D'Mine, hosted by veteran type 1, diabetes author and clinical specialist Wil Dubois.Happy Christmas ...